 The ‘European Union in International Affairs’ (EUIA) Conference provides a major forum for academics and policy-makers to debate the role of the EU in the turbulent realm of international affairs.
 After a postponement due to the Covid-19 pandemic, the seventh edition of this event will take place from 26 to 28 May 2021 and focus on the theme ‘Assessing the EU’s Capacity to Act’.

 #EUIA21 will be a hybrid conference and primarily organised through a high-quality online conferencing tool.

 The event will feature a keynote address of Margrethe Vestager, the Executive Vice-President of the European Commission, several high-level policy link panels and an editors' debate of leading academic journals in European studies.
 It will also feature more than 60 academic panels in which scholars present their state-of-the-art research on EU foreign policy-making.

 Join us as a non-presenting participant!
 You will get access to 3 days of academic excellence and debate, as well as be able to network with the many speakers in our interactive high-level conference platform.
 Register here !

 More information about the conference can be found on the EUIA website.

 Make sure to check out our EUIA podcasts as well!

-The EUIA Conference is jointly organized by The Institute for European Studies at the Vrije Universiteit Brussel (IES-VUB), the Institut d’Études Européennes at the Université Libre de Bruxelles (IEE-ULB), the United Nations University Institute on Comparative Regional Integration Studies (UNU-CRIS), Egmont – the Royal Institute for International Relations and the Politics and Internationals Studies (PAIS) of the University of Warwick.
+The EUIA Conference is jointly organized by the Brussels School of Governance at the Vrije Universiteit Brussel (BSoG-VUB), the Institut d’Études Européennes at the Université Libre de Bruxelles (IEE-ULB), the United Nations University Institute on Comparative Regional Integration Studies (UNU-CRIS), Egmont – the Royal Institute for International Relations and the Politics and Internationals Studies (PAIS) of the University of Warwick.

 EUIA gratefully acknowledges the support of FWO/Research Foundation – Flanders as well as the Fonds de la Recherche Scientifique (FNRS).